kvmet/kvmet/index.md

 ### Hewlett-Packard

+- Houston, Texas, USA

+#### Co-op Intern

 May 2011 - May 2012

-Integrated Lights-out (iLO) embedded server management group.
+Integrated Lights-out (iLO) embedded
+server management group.
+Operated as
-Operated as part of a team to design and development of several utilities for internal testing as well as software for improvement of technical support quality and efficiency.
+part of a team to design and develop
+several utilities for internal testing
+as well as software for improvement of
+technical support quality and speed.

-Primarily worked in C# for windows application development with some minor web-based projects.
+Primarily worked in .NET C# for windows
+application development with some minor
+web-based projects.

 ---